If you're confused about which web host provider to use for your WordPress website 2021, hopefully, this comparison post will help you out.

-There's also a Baby Plan and an Business Plan as well all with unmetered bandwidth.
+There's also a Baby Plan and a Business Plan as well, all with unmetered bandwidth.

-In addition to already being cost effective, HostGator frequently hosts special offers throughout the year.
+In addition to already being very cost-effective, HostGator frequently hosts special offers throughout the year, such as Black Friday.

 Facts and stats about HostGator - Here are some interesting facts about HostGator.

-Final words - Just to be clear again, I’ve not been a customer of HostGator for long enough to really say yes they’re worth your time and money, or no avoid them like the plague.
-I’ve heard mixed feelings about the service over the years.
+Final words - Just to be clear once again, I haven't been a customer of HostGator for long enough to really score them properly.

-However from my short time with them, HostGator have been a great host and I would recommend them to anyone starting out with a small website or blog project perhaps.
+However, from my short time with them, HostGator has been a great host, and I would recommend them to anyone starting out with a small website or personal blog project.

-So SiteGround is the company I'm currently using to host Magnet4Blogging with, and I have been since May of 2015.
-I switched from Bluehost as I mentioned earlier.
+SiteGround is the hosting provider I'm currently using for Magnet4Blogging, and I have been since May of 2014.
+I switched from Bluehost, as I mentioned earlier.

-As for performance and security, SiteGround thrives on the robustness and secureness of their service, with SDD, latest speed technologies, free SLL, autoupdates, firewall rules and monitoring with daily backup added to their service
+As for performance and security, SiteGround thrives on the robustness and security of their service.
+With SDD, latest speed technologies, free SSL, auto-updates, firewall rules, and monitoring with daily backup added to their service.

 Uptime and page load response time